What OEMs Need to Know About Microcontrollers - Introducing Cypress Amber

 On the other hand, there are low-end MCUs, which are much more cost-effective – making them a logical alternative for automakers.
 However, low-end MCUs do have some restrictions that make it difficult for many HMI solutions to support them, including:

 In addition, low-end MCUs are equipped with non-standard graphics APIs, which makes support particularly difficult due to unique specifications.
 Support for special target-optimized image formats, backgrounds and animation layers (as well as for running multiple layers at the same time), and having the ability to copy graphics to the display directly from flash memory (as opposed to video memory) are all necessary to make it all work.

 Cypress Amber and Populus

 At the recent Car HMi Europe event in Berlin, I demonstrated the capabilities of our Cypress Traveo Amber platform live, which we recently added support for.
-Here it is working with Populus, our complete tool chain for rapid HMI design, development and deployment:

 Using Cypress Amber with Populus creates an end-to-end solution that benefits both carmakers and consumers.

 A chip of the Cypress Traveo MCU family, Cypress Amber is considered a low-end MCU.
 It’s also a highly integrated MCU for the automotive bus system, CAN, and for stepper motor controls (such as RPM and the speed needle) – both already included to save further costs.